bmo-node/bmo/CONTRIBUTING.md

 new modules and extensions are just some of the other ways you can contribute.
 If you have an awesome extension or have written a new module we want to know!

-If you think updates to the docs are in order feel free to follow the contributions guidelines above for documentation updates.
+If you think updates to the docs are in order, feel free to follow the contributions guidelines above for documentation updates.
 The package docs are generated from the readmes in the root of each package.
 Just run `npm run copy:docs` to update the package docs.
 You can run the docs locally to make sure things look all right by running `npm run docs`.